Avondale Cover 4.jpg

 ABOUT THE SCHOOL

-Avondale Park and St Anne's Federation of Schools has over 400 pupils aged from 3 to 11 years.
+Avondale Park and St Anne's Nursery has approx 400 pupils aged from 3 to 11 years.

-They speak about 42 languages other than English and 71% do not speak English as their first language.
+They speak about 42 languages and 71% do not speak English as their first language.

 Despite being in one of the wealthiest boroughs in the country, the school lies within an area of tower blocks with one third of our families living in inadequate or overcrowded households with little safe space to play .

-More than one quarter of our children have special educational, social, emotional or behavioural needs.
+Almost one half of our children have special educational, social, emotional or behavioural needs.

 Some of our children have never visited the countryside or the coast and some have little or no opportunity to go out of the immediate area.
 Many have no access to live theatre or music and cannot afford sport and other activities out of school.